Do I need nature or science papers-title

 HIGH IMPACT FACTORS LEAD TO MORE PUBLIC FUNDING IN ACADEMIA

-There is no doubt that one or more high impact factor papers will increase the chances to get future funding.
-Funding is often given on the assumption that “previous performances predict future performances”.
-In the many different committees I had the honour (and extra-terrestrial pleasure) to participate impact factors were always used as very strong arguments because they are so easy to measure and they can be listed, calculated and compared between candidates.
-Mobility, scientific expertise, motivation and scientific potential are much more difficult to evaluate.
+In the many selection committees (for grants or positions) I had the honor to participate in, impact factors were always used as very strong arguments because they are so easy to measure and can be listed, calculated, and compared between candidates.
+Scientific expertise, motivation, and scientific potential are much more challenging to evaluate.

 HIGH IMPACT FACTORS MAY BE LESS IMPORTANT TO GET INDUSTRY FUNDING IN ACADEMIA

-For companies impact factors quite often play a minor role.
-They definitely help to build the reputation of the scientist since they may be an indicator of quality.
-Quite often expertise in a specific domain, experience with certain techniques and models, permission to do certain experiments and personal relationships over a longer period are much more important to get industry funding for research project(s) in academia.
+For companies, impact factors quite often play a minor role.
+They help build a scientist’s reputation since they may be an indicator of quality.
+However, quite often, expertise in a specific domain, experience with certain techniques and models, and personal relationships over a longer period are much more critical in getting industry funding for research project(s) in academia.

 HIGH IMPACT FACTORS LEAD TO MORE INTRAMURAL FUNDING IN ACADEMIA

-Due to the mechanisms described above, candidates for postdoc or professor positions in a research institutions have higher chances to get hired in a competitive environment – because previous performance is considered to be a predictor of future performance.
-Interestingly, in smaller research institutions the majority of professors quite often have no publications with very high impact factors.
-Thus, without no doubt you can become professor without Nature and Science papers. ?
+Due to the mechanisms described above, candidates for postdoc or professor positions in research institutions have higher chances of getting hired in a competitive environment – because previous performance is considered a predictor of future performance

-NOT NECESSARILY BETTER JOB CHANCES IN THE INDUSTRY OR PUBLIC SECTOR
+HIGH IMPACT FACTORS DO NOT NECESSARILY LEAD TO BETTER JOB CHANCES IN THE INDUSTRY OR PUBLIC SECTOR

 PhD students and postdocs often overestimate the significance of the impact factors of their publications for a job in the industry or in the public sector.
 Striking research from ECOOM shows that there is a considerable mismatch of the PhD students’ expectations and the real needs of the industry.
 Quite often transferable skills such as being a good team player are much more important to get a good job in the industry sector than research skills and scientific knowledge.